Skip to content

 Bay Area map with color-coded regions

-It includes the two counties of Alameda and Contra Costa, which have a combined population of nearly 2.8 million people.
+The East Bay includes the two counties of Alameda and Contra Costa, which have a combined population of around 2.7 million people.
 Together, these counties cover a total land area of roughly 1,600 miles.
-It’s a large and densely populated region of California.
+So this is a large and densely populated region of California.

 Major Cities Located in the East Bay